MicrosoftDocs/entra-docs/docs/architecture/ops-guide-auth.md

 ![A screenshot of grant in Conditional Access policy requiring hybrid device](./media/ops-guide-auth/ops-img6.png)

-If you're managing devices with master data management (MDM) or Microsoft Intune, but not using device controls in your Conditional Access policies, then we recommend using [Require device to be marked as compliant](~/identity/conditional-access/concept-conditional-access-grant.md#require-device-to-be-marked-as-compliant) as a control in those policies.
+If you're managing devices with MDM or Microsoft Intune, but not using device controls in your Conditional Access policies, then we recommend using [Require device to be marked as compliant](~/identity/conditional-access/concept-conditional-access-grant.md#require-device-to-be-marked-as-compliant) as a control in those policies.

 ![A screenshot of grant in Conditional Access policy requiring device compliance](./media/ops-guide-auth/ops-img7.png)